2021 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of The 2021 Nickel

-The 2021 nickel showcases the modern Jefferson nickel design introduced in 2006, combining innovative artistry with traditional American symbolism.
-Understanding these key features helps collectors identify valuable varieties and assess coin quality.
+The 2021 nickel carries the modern Jefferson design introduced in 2006, pairing an innovative forward-facing presidential portrait with the classic Monticello reverse.
+Knowing these features helps you identify valuable varieties and understand why some specimens command dramatic premiums.

 The Obverse Of The 2021 Nickel

-The obverse features Jamie Franki’s groundbreaking forward-facing portrait of Thomas Jefferson, sculpted by Donna Weaver and based on Rembrandt Peale’s 1800 portrait.
-This design marked a U.S. president appeared facing forward on circulating coinage.
+The obverse features artist Jamie Franki’s forward-facing portrait of Thomas Jefferson, sculpted by Donna Weaver and based on Rembrandt Peale’s 1800 oil painting.
+This design marked a historic first: no U.S. president had ever appeared facing forward on a circulating coin before this portrait debuted in 2006.

 The Reverse Of The 2021 Nickel

-The inscription “E PLURIBUS UNUM” arcs across the top of the coin, symbolizing national unity from many states.
-Below Monticello appears the building’s name, with “FIVE CENTS” and “UNITED STATES OF AMERICA” displayed at the bottom.
-Schlag’s initials “FS” appear to the right of Monticello, relocated from the obverse after his original portrait design was replaced in 2006.
+“E PLURIBUS UNUM” arcs across the top of the coin, with “FIVE CENTS” and “UNITED STATES OF AMERICA” at the bottom.
+The initials “FS” visible to the right of Monticello stand for Felix Schlag, the nickel’s original designer — they have absolutely nothing to do with the Full Steps grading designation collectors look for on the building’s steps.

 Other Features Of The 2021 Nickel